Updated: May 12th, 2022

 Doctor of Clinical Nutrition Courses

-MUIH offers a range of evidence-based, up-to-date courses that invite students to learn, research, and hone their clinical skills in functional and integrative nutrition.
+MUIH offers a range of evidence-based, up-to-date courses that build on existing skills and knowledge in research literacy, ethics, and foundational nutrition.
 Expect to develop mastery in innovative topics such as:

 • Immune, gastrointestinal, cardiovascular, endocrine, metabolic, and neurological systems as they relate to nutrition and lifestyle